Grilled mealies give your corn a vibrant and delicious flavour.

-A green mealie risotto is another favourite at our home; whole grains like brown rice and unrefined corn are extremely healthy, but we do advocate taking a short walk after any starchy meal so the sugars are used as glycogen rather than raising blood glucose.
+A green mealie risotto is another favourite at our home; whole grains like brown rice and unrefined corn are extremely nutritious, but we do advocate taking a short walk after any starchy meal so the sugars are used as glycogen rather than raising blood glucose.
 Many of us are pre-diabetic.

 Place the whole cob in its jacket into the microwave; four minutes for each one.
 Then cut off the bottom of the husk and it will slip right out, clean as a whistle.
 The food snobs say keep your cooking simple.

 Like most vegetables growing corn is not difficult.
 All they need is some rich compost and protection from strong-winds.

 We like to grow them between fences that are heavy in lima beans, for example, giving some protection against the fierce winds.

 Compost heaps provide the humus that plants need to absorbe nutrients from the soil; we add vermi-manure and allow the chickens to wander through the mealies picking out grubs and cutworms.

 Until I learned to define humus, I thought it was the same as compost; not so.